ECMWFCode4Earth/EarthReach/vllm/setup.md

 Let's allow HTTP, HTTPS connections and deny the other types by default.

-TODO(high): update to only accept requests from cloudflare servers for requests other than SSH

 ```sh
 # Install firewalld
 sudo dnf install firewalld